ibm-cloud-docs/assistant/filter-reference.md

 ### Filtering by other fields
 {: #filter-reference-fields}

-To filter on any other field in the log data, specify the location as a path identifying the levels of nested objects in the JSON response from the /logs API.
+To filter on another field in the log data, specify the location as a path identifying the levels of nested objects in the JSON response from the /logs API.
 Use dots (`.`) to specify successive levels of nesting in the JSON data.
 For example, the location `request.input.text` idenfities the user input text field as shown in the following JSON fragment:

 ```json
   "request": {